 According to Rodney Harrell, director of livability thought leadership for AARP, out of 100 million homes across the country, only about 1 percent of them are designed and outfitted for elderly people to safely and comfortably live.
 Fortunately, there are things that could be done to an elderly person’s home that will make staying in it easier for all parties involved – elderproofing.

 What is Elderproofing?

 It’s exactly what it sounds like.
-Elderproofing is when modifications are made to a home to ensure it meets specific needs of the elderly residents living inside.
-Modifications can be as easy and quick as adding night lights and changing doorknobs.
+Elderproofing is modifications to a home to ensure it meets specific needs of the elderly residents living inside.
+For the most part, modifications can be as easy and quick as adding night lights and changing doorknobs.
 But, they can be more extensive.
 For example, adding a stair lift for a stairway or renovating an entire bathroom to make it elder-friendly can be involved.

 Home Matters, AARP, the AARP Foundation, Wells Fargo, the Home Depot Foundation and Dwell magazine sponsored a competition among designers and architects.
-All of these professionals were asked to create the home of the future.
+They asked all of these professionals to create the home of the future.
 Many of the entries, including the winning one, incorporated a concept called universal design.
-This home design incorporates products and elements in such a way that it would be usable by most to all people.
+Most significantly, this home design incorporates products and elements in such a way that it would be usable by most to all people.
 This group could include a wide range of ages and physical abilities – not just senior citizens.
 However, a remodel of an older person’s home could include many of the features found in universal design homes.

 Updates to Consider: